JulianDitthardt/Flag-Collector/README.md

 ## Flag Collector

 A two part python program.
 First a Python script uses the Selenium library to webscrape the email address of each of the Australian consulates an write these to a CSV file.

+Dependencies
+* Recquires a chrome driver for the selenium package